obzori/envgraph/docs/limitations.md

 ﻿# Limitations

-What envgraph does today, what it does not, and what is only a placeholder.
+What envgraph does today, what it does not, and what is planned.

 ## Implemented

-- CLI with commands: `scan`, `create example`, `help`, `version`, and the default `envgraph` check.
+- CLI with commands: `scan`, `create example`, `create config`, `help`, `version`, and the default `envgraph` check.
+- Project configuration via `envgraph.config.{ts,mts,js,mjs,cjs,json}`,
+  discovered automatically (nearest wins) with upward search that stops at the project root; a broken config warns and falls back to defaults.
 - AST-based detection of `process.env.NAME` and `process.env["NAME"]`
   (string literal) in `.js` / `.jsx` / `.ts` / `.tsx` files.
 - Detection of environment loading: `import "dotenv/config"`,